MicrosoftDocs/azure-stack-docs/azure-stack/operator/diagnostic-log-collection.md

 ## Bandwidth considerations

 The average size of diagnostic log collection varies based on whether it runs proactively or manually.
 The average size for **Proactive log collection** is around 2 GB.
-The collection size for **Send logs now** depends on how many hours are being collected.
+The collection size for **Send logs now** depends on how many hours (_up to 4 hours_) are being collected and the number of physical nodes in the Azure Stack Hub scale unit (_4 to 16 nodes_).

 The following table lists considerations for environments with limited or metered connections to Azure.